by Dr. Tina Marcantel

 Having a positive self image is an important part of the healing process.
-Dr. Tina Marcantel is a naturopathic doctor in Gilbert, Arizona, who also serves the East Valley cities of Scottsdale, Tempe, Mesa, Chandler, Queen Creek, Apache Junction, and the greater Phoenix area.
+Dr. Tina Marcantel is a naturopathic doctor in Gold Canyon, Arizona, who also serves the East Valley cities of Gilbert, Scottsdale, Tempe, Mesa, Chandler, Queen Creek, Apache Junction, and the greater Phoenix area.

 It’s a story I’ve heard over and over again as I’m interviewing new patients: